Project-Registry-991-Kevin-Tran-Huu/project-registry-gateway/README.md

 # project-registry-gateway

 ## Project Description
 This is a microservice representation of the Project Registry Backend.
-This microservice contains the Spring Cloud Gateway code.
+This repo contains the Spring Cloud Gateway.

 ## Technologies Used
 * Java 8